ucsb-cs48-s20/project-s3-t2-meal-plan/README.md

 # Initial Planning Ideas

 With this weekly meal planner, users are able to view their personalized planner via log in and are able to edit/add/remove meals/ingredients/etc. Users can list ingredients that they're gong to use for their dishes/meals.
-Users are able to search for recipes given ingredients that they already or search for specific recipes (via Spoonacular API).
+Users are able to search for recipes given ingredients that they already or search for specific recipes (via Edamam API).
 There will also be a shopping list feature where the user can add/edit/remove ingredients or select ingredients from a recipe and have it automatically added to the list.

 Example Case